About Point-Prevalence Surveys

-Why should we consider conducting a national antimicrobial use point prevalence survey for companion animal veterinary medicine?
+Why should we consider conducting a US and Canadian antibiotic use point-prevalence survey for companion animal veterinary medicine?

-The companion animal veterinary profession lacks data to evaluate AU and AS practices, but inappropriate AU is likely as prevalent in clinic-based veterinary practice as it is in human medicine.
+The companion animal veterinary profession lacks data to evaluate antibiotic use (AU) and antibiotic stewardship (AS) practices, but inappropriate AU is likely as prevalent in clinic-based veterinary practice as it is in human medicine.
 In a single-center study, 38% of canine antibiotics in a veterinary teaching hospital were prescribed without documented evidence of infection.
 The International Society for Companion Animal Infectious Diseases (ISCAID) has published AU guidelines for canine superficial bacterial folliculitis and for canine and feline urinary tract and respiratory tract disease.
 However, without AU data, we cannot assess adherence to these guidelines, measure trends, or describe broader AS practices.
 PPS can be used to collect uniform data from multiple sites over a single time period, providing a snapshot of practice and valuable information to guide profession-wide improvement.

 I want to help, but what exactly will I be getting myself into?

-Each participating facility must identify a primary contact for this study.
-This person, or his/her designated team, will be responsible for obtaining local ethics approval (e.g., Institutional Review Board, IRB), if necessary, completing a facility survey (e.g., services offered, hospital capacity, urban/rural characteristics), attending an online training session, identifying a survey date, generating a census of patients on study services on the survey date, collecting medical record information for each animal included in that census into an online data collection tool, completing an assessment survey of how data collection went, and communicating with the University of Minnesota research team for data validation and other study coordination.
+Each participating hospital must identify a primary contact for this study.
+This person, or designated team, will be responsible for obtaining local ethics approval (e.g., Institutional Review Board, IRB), if necessary, completing a pre-facility survey (e.g., services offered, hospital capacity, urban/rural characteristics), attending a 1-hour online training session, identifying a survey date, generating a census of patients on study services on the survey date, collecting medical record information for each animal included in that census into an online data collection tool, completing a post-survey assessment of how data collection went, and communicating with the research team for data validation and other study coordination.

-Approximately 10 hours will be required for each survey year, however, an exact time estimate will vary depending on size of clinic.
+Approximately 15 hours will be required for each survey year, however, an exact time estimate will vary depending on size of hospital.

 Exactly what data do we plan to collect?

-We do NOT want any information regarding your clients and you will NOT be giving us any direct access to your medical record system!
+We do NOT want any information regarding your clients and you will NOT be giving us any direct access to your medical record system.
 Rather, your designated Facility Coordinator will collect data from your records system regarding all patients seen on a specified date and enter information into an electronic database (REDCap).
-The key information needed for each patient is patient signalment, reason for visit and chief complaint, diagnostic tests and imaging conducted (if any), and antibiotics prescribed (if any).
+The key information needed for each patient is patient signalment, reason for visit and chief complaint, diagnostic tests and imaging conducted, and antibiotics and antiseptics prescribed.